cKlee/marcspec-article/article.md

 020[#]
 ```

-is a reference to the last repetition of field '020'.
+is a reference to the last position of the repeatable field '020'.

 The character '#' can also be used in ranges.
 For instance the MARCspec